About the Long Lake Community

 Back then Long Lake was a farm-to-market type town that was built up along the railroad tracks, which is why nobody wanted the depot to move.
 The residents petitioned and, once it became a village, the depot legally could not be moved.
 Even today Long Lake remains a commercial hub for a predominantly rural area.
-According to many, Long Lake is known as the “downtown” for Orono residents due to their support for many local businesses.
+According to many, Long Lake is known as the “downtown” for Orono residents due to their support for Long Lake’s many conveniently located local businesses.

 Long Lake Town Facts

 - Median Age: 38.1

 - School Districts: Orono – 278, Wayzata – 284, Westonka – 277, Minnetonka – 276

 - Parks: 4 City Parks – Dexter Park, Hardin Park, Holbrook Park, and Nelson Lakeside Park

 - Mayor: Charlie Miner

 - Council Member: Deirdre Kvale

 Until 1851, Orono and the region around it remained largely unexplored by white settlers, partly because of the Dakota Indians’ efforts to keep Lake Minnetonka a secret.
 But once it was “discovered,” settlers and farmers moved into the area, just a day’s journey from the city markets.
 They began clearing forests, and in the late 1860’s rail lines began carrying vacationers who built summer cottages along the shores of the lake.

 Today, Orono covers 24 1/2 square miles in western Hennepin County.
 It continues to draw people in search of a rural way of life.
 It is a prestigious community featuring areas with large, wooded lakeshore lots and estates.